 How can I offset the high price of gas on my vacation?

-Diesel fuel is widely available in Europe, is often cheaper than gasoline, and diesel cars get great milage.
+Diesel fuel is widely available in Europe, is often cheaper than gasoline, and European diesel cars get great mileage.
 You might try renting or leasing a diesel on your vacation to save fuel cost.
-A small turbo diesel will accelerate like a champ and can get more than 50 miles to a gallon of fuel.
+A small turbo diesel will accelerate like a champ and can get more than 50 miles to a gallon of fuel Our last regular diesel was rated at 69 miles to the gallon.
 Modern European diesel cars aren't your grandfathers smelly, black-cloud belching diesels; you probably won't know you're not driving a gasoline car.